mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 - Each array element has a `modulePath` property which points to the entry point of the JavaScript chunk which will be loaded when the user navigates to the given `path`.
 - Each element also has a `parentModulePath`.
 This is the entry point of the chunk which contains the actual route definition.
 For non-lazy routes, the `modulePath` will have the same value as the `parentModulePath`.

-You can find the Angular and the React parsers of `@mlx/parser` [here](https://github.com/mgechev/mlx/tree/master/packages/parser) <sup>[10]</sup>.
+You can find the Angular and the React parsers of `@mlx/parser` [here](https://github.com/mgechev/mlx/tree/master/packages/parser)<sup>[11]</sup>.

 Both parsers perform static analysis.
-The Angular parser uses an abstraction on top of the Angular compiler - [ngast](https://github.com/mgechev/ngast) <sup>[11]</sup>.
+The Angular parser uses an abstraction on top of the Angular compiler - [ngast](https://github.com/mgechev/ngast) <sup>[12]</sup>.
 For now, the React parser relies on a lot of syntactical conventions.
 It's built on top of TypeScript.

 ## `@mlx/clusterize`

-The final package that we're going to cover is the clusterization algorithm.
+The final package that we're going to cover is the clustering algorithm.
 As input, it accepts:

 - `bundleGraph: Graph` - a weighted bundle page graph which is the result of the transformation of the weighed page graph.
 - `modules: Module[]` - since the `bundleGraph` can represent only a partial part of the entire application (because of limited information from Google Analytics, for example), we need the entry points of the lazy-loaded chunks and their parents to be provided separately.
 This is the bundle page graph that we defined above.
-- `n: number` - `n` is the minimum number of chunks that we want to get at the end of the clusterization algorithm.
+- `n: number` - `n` is the minimum number of chunks that we want to get at the end of the clustering algorithm.

-Once this information is available, the clusterization algorithm will:
+Once this information is available, the clustering algorithm will:

 1. Try to find the connected components in the `bundleGraph`.
 2. In case the connected components are more than the minimum, the algorithm will return them.
 3. In case the connected components are less than the minimum, the algorithm will find the edge with the smallest weight, and subtract it from all other edges.
-4. After that the algorithm will go back to step 1. and repeat the procedure until it finds a clusterization of the graph satisfying `n`.
+4. After that the algorithm will go back to step 1. and repeat the procedure until it finds a clustering of the graph satisfying `n`.

-For finding the connected components in the graph, the current implementation uses [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm)<sup>[12]</sup>.
+For finding the connected components in the graph, the current implementation uses [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm)<sup>[13]</sup>.

 # Conclusion

-In this blog post, we introduced the idea of data-driven chunk clusterization and pre-fetching.
+In this blog post, we introduced the idea of data-driven chunk clustering and pre-fetching.
 We explained how we can apply it by consuming aggregated data from one of the most popular services for web application analysis - Google Analytics.

-After we looked at a brief introduction to graph theory and the probability theory, we defined a few concepts, including navigation graph, page graph, and bundle page graph.
-Stepping on this solid foundation we explained the implementation of data-driven clusterization at `@mlx`.
+After that we did a brief introduction to graph theory and the probability theory.
+As next step we defined a common terminology for the variety of graphs used in the `@mlx` packages.
+Stepping on this solid foundation we explained the implementation of data-driven clustering and pre-fetching at `@mlx`.

 As mentioned previously, the demonstrated packages are still in early stage of their development.
 The list of short-term goals include:

 - More robust and generic parser for React router
-- Improvement of the clusterization heuristics
+- Improvement of the clustering heuristics (for example, do not combine chunks over given size threshold)
 - Reduced chunk over fetching

-The future goals of the project include more personalized bundle pre-fetching and clusterization.
+The future goals of the project include more personalized bundle pre-fetching and clustering.
 For example, different pre-fetching strategies depending on features of the users (geolocation, navigation history, etc).
-This will require the development of a more sophisticated model based on hidden Markov chains.
+This will require the development of a more sophisticated machine learning model based on [hidden Markov chains](https://en.wikipedia.org/wiki/Hidden_Markov_model) <sup>[14]</sup>.

-Regarding clusterization of the chunks, it might not be practical to provide a personalized build of the application for each individual user.
+Regarding clustering of the chunks, it might not be practical to provide a personalized build of the application for each individual user.
 This will require a lot of computational resources and storage.
-On the other hand, performing clusterization of the users (using k-means, for example) based on their features and providing a personalized build to each group (or the highly valued groups) is realistic.
+On the other hand, performing clustering of the users (using [k-means](https://en.wikipedia.org/wiki/K-means_clustering) <sup>[15]</sup>, for example) based on their features and providing a personalized build to each group (or the highly valued groups) is realistic.

 # References